-Document Name Relevant aims, objectives or priorities Summary of the Draft Strategy's response Support start-ups, small business and local enterprise Maintain and enhance the non-residential floor space ratio which provides opportunities for additional community infrastructure to support a range of local enterprise including small businesses, sole practitioners and start-ups.
+Document Name Relevant aims, objectives or priorities Summary of the Strategy's response Increase the Centre's activation that fosters greater connections between users, local business and organisations.
+Support start-ups, small business and local enterprise Maintain and enhance the non-residential floor space ratio which provides opportunities for additional community infrastructure to support a range of local enterprise including small businesses, sole practitioners and start-ups.
 Upgrade the network to ensure accessibility for all users Enhance the pedestrian permeability and accessibility.
 Encourage a modal shift from private vehicles to active transport, in particular, walking and cycling.
 Improve the public domain characteristics such as wayfinding signage and footpath pavement.
 Embed principles of active living and social sustainability across the network Provide opportunities to encourage and support health and wellbeing outcomes through improving active transport infrastructure and modal shift.
 Optimise the user experience of Council's community facilities Collaborate with the community to enhance the digital connectivity of the existing and future community facilities.
 Explore sustainable funding models Facilitate innovative partnerships between Council and developers for delivering sustainable funding models that can improve community facilities and liveability in the Centre.